 - 1 cup sugar

 - 2/3 cup sugar

 - 1/3 cup water

 Make the Cake

-- Heat oven to 350 degrees.
-In a large bowl, cream 8 ounces room-temperature unsalted butter and 1 cup sugar until light and fluffy.
-Beat in 4 large room-temperature eggs, one at a time, then 1 1/2 cups flour and 1 teaspoon vanilla until smooth.
+- Heat oven to 350 F. In a large bowl, cream 8 ounces butter and 1 cup sugar until light and fluffy.
+Beat in 4 eggs, one at a time, then flour and vanilla until smooth.